Modi has longest tenure as head of elected Govt among all PMs

-NEW DELHI : Narendra Modi has not only become the longest-serving non-Congress prime minister of the country but he also has the longest tenure as head of an elected government, which includes his term of more than 12 years as Gujarat chief minister, among all PMs.
+Narendra Modi has not only become the longest-serving non-Congress Prime Minister of the country but he also has the longest tenure as head of an elected Government, which includes his term of more than 12 years as Gujarat chief minister, among all PMs.

 BJP sources pointed out on Friday that Modi’s term first as chief minister and now as prime minister is over 18 years and 306 days as of now.